Non-linear effects on the Cosmological Gravitational Wave Background anisotropies: Introduction

 The non-thermal nature of GWs makes it difficult to obtain the corresponding relation for the anisotropies in the GW energy density.
 Typically, the graviton distribution function is expanded as a leading isotropic component that is only a function of the comoving momentum plus a first-order anisotropic contribution.
 Given that General Relativity is a non-linear theory, it could be important to consider beyond first-order contributions to the anisotropy of the CGWB.
 Assuming the graviton distribution function can be parameterized by a general power-law form, we can connect the initial anisotropy of the CGWB to the one observed today going beyond perturbation theory.
-The CGWB anisotropies are generated both by the GW production mechanism and by GW propagation through the perturbed universe.
-The initial anisotropy depends on the specific mechanisms that sources GWs.
+The CGWB anisotropies are generated both by the GW production mechanism and by the GW propagation through the perturbed universe.
+The initial anisotropy depends on the specific mechanisms that source GWs.
 We focus on the GWB generated by the quantum vacuum fluctuations of the metric during inflation.
-In this case, it is possible to obtain a non-perturbative generalization of initial conditions for the CGWB on large scales by recasting the large-scale scalar and small-scale tensor perturbations in such a way as to obtain a new metric, which describes, on large scales, a homogeneous and isotropic Universe.
+In this case, it is possible to obtain a non-perturbative generalization of initial conditions for the CGWB on large scales by recasting the large-scale scalar and small-scale tensor perturbations in such a way as to obtain a new metric, which describes, on large scales, a homogeneous and isotropic universe.
 Such a rescaling was employed for the CMB~\cite{Bartolo:2011wb, Boubekeur:2009uk} to account for second-order anisotropies and to compute the non-linear generalizations of the Sachs-Wolfe (SW) eﬀect~\cite{Bartolo:2005fp}.
-A similar formalism was extended to include also the Integrated Sachs-Wolfe (ISW) eﬀect in~\cite{Roldan:2017wvm}.
+A similar formalism was also extended to include the integrated Sachs-Wolfe effect (ISW) in~\cite{Roldan:2017wvm}.
 We consider a flat spacetime, however a non-zero spatial curvature could enhance the non-linear effects on the CGWB anisotropies~\cite{Cai:2024dya}.

-The non-linearity of the CGWB anisotropies would also affect the higher-order correlation functions.
+The non-linearity of the CGWB anisotropies would also affect higher-order correlation functions.
 Using the path-integral approach, we compute the 3-point correlation function (and corresponding bispectrum) of the GW energy density, which in the case of GWB generated by quantum tensor fluctuations during inflation with a scale-invariant power spectrum and negligible primordial non-Gaussianity will be exact and hold at any order in perturbation theory.

 The paper is organized as follows.
 In Section 2, we present the non-linear extension of the initial conditions and the SW effect for the CGWB.
 In Section 3, we express the CGWB anisotropy in terms of the comoving curvature perturbation and subsequently compute the bispectrum of the GW energy density.
 Section 4 contains our conclusions.